15 Must-visit wine bars & wine shops in Bologna

 And speaking of fields, here you'll never find a wine that it's not from organic grapes.

-Furthermore, everything involved in the process is native of the production area: yeasts, sugars and wood for the barrels included.
+Furthermore, everything involved in the process is native to the production area: yeasts, sugars, and wood for the barrels included.

 My favorite?